aniketkatox/ColabDocs/README.md

 * Node.js: Manages server-side logic and backend operations.
 * Express.js: Builds RESTful API endpoints for communication between frontend and backend.
-* WebSocket (via Sharedb): Facilitates real-time communication and synchronization between clients and the server for collaborative editing.
+* WebSocket: Facilitates real-time communication and synchronization between clients and the server for collaborative editing.
+* shareDB: For conflict resolution.

 #### Database